Leadville, Colorado: Founding of Leadville

-In 1883, Horace Tabor divorced his wife of 25 years and married Baby Doe McCourt, who was half his age.
+Horace Tabor divorced his wife of 25 years and married Baby Doe McCourt on September 30, 1882, who was half his age.
 Tabor was by then a US senator, and the divorce and marriage caused a scandal in Colorado and beyond.
 For several years, the couple lived a lavish lifestyle in a Denver mansion, but Tabor, one of the wealthiest men in Colorado, lost his fortune when the repeal of the Sherman Silver Purchase Act caused the Panic of 1893.
-He died destitute but remained convinced that the price of silver would rebound.
+He died on April 10, 1899, of appendicitis, destitute but remained convinced that the price of silver would rebound.
 According to legend, he told Baby Doe to "hold on the Matchless mine ... it will make millions again when silver comes back."
 She returned to Leadville with her daughters, Silver Dollar and Lily, where she spent the rest of her life believing Tabor's prediction.
 At one time the "best dressed woman in the West", she lived in a cabin at the Matchless Mine for the last three decades of her life.
-After a snowstorm in March 1935, she was found frozen in her cabin, aged about 81 years.
+On March 7, 1935, after a snowstorm, she was found frozen in her cabin, aged about 81 years.